14 Ideas for the Best 4-Year-Old Birthday Parties

 Activities for a sports party are fairly straightforward, just adjust the rules of your kid’s favorite sports for their age group.
 They might play volleyball with a beachball and a strip of crepe paper for a low net, or soccer with a small field and cones set up as goals.
 You can also fall back on old birthday party classics, like hot potato, musical chairs and freeze dance, or set up carnival-style games like tossing sports balls into strategically placed buckets or through the rungs of a latter for a set number of points.
-These sports themed beach balls are perfect for a game of “don’t let it touch the ground.”
+These sports themed lanterns are perfect for hanging over the back yard as kids toss footballs back and forth.
 Yellow and red napkins double as “penalty flags,” and eye black will help everyone get in the game.

 Disney Princess Party